10. Points for thin film deposition

 In addition, improper use of an oil-sealed rotary pump has caused a significant backflow of oil in many cases.
 This is because the roughing time was longer than necessary.
 If gas is exhausted under a pressure of several pascals or lower using an oil-sealed rotary pump for long hours continuously, a significant amount of oil flows back into the vacuum chamber.
 As countermeasures, minimizing the roughing time, exhausting gas with a high vacuum pump, or mounting an oil trap into the roughing pipe is recommended.

 Dust attached to substrates could cause pinholes when they desorb, and could cause a problem as a huge particle when they remain in the film in the case of substrates with fine patterns.
 In most cases, dust is generated from the thin film substances adhered to the inner wall of the vacuum chamber or jigs, when they adhere to the substrates after coming off and being flung up at the initiation of exhaustion or at the time of vacuum break.
-To prevent this, adopting slow gas exhaustion and slow leak, in which the gas exhaustion is started and the gas is leaked slowly, is effective.
+To prevent this, adopting slow gas exhaustion and slow leak, in which the gas exhaustion is started and the gas is leaked slowly, is effective. - Vacuum chamber and internal mechanism

 In film forming systems, dust and gases generated in and released from the internal mechanism such as vacuum chamber, jigs, and transferring mechanism affect the characteristics of thin films significantly.